tjoliveira/mlflow-tracking-server/README.md

 * Backend store: a database used to store experiment metadata, parameters, and metrics;
 * Artifact store: a volume used to store artifacts, which are the file outputs of experiments, including files, plots, etc.

-The architecture followed in this project corresponds to a scenario described in the [tracking server documentation](), in which the MLflow Tracking server runs on a remote host (in this case the AWS Application Runner) with an artifact store set in an S3 bucket, and a backend store set in a MySQL database.
+The architecture followed in this project corresponds to a scenario described in the [tracking server documentation](https://www.mlflow.org/docs/latest/tracking.html), in which the MLflow Tracking server runs on a remote host (in this case the AWS Application Runner) with an artifact store set in an S3 bucket, and a backend store set in a MySQL database.

+The tracking server sits behind an [Nginx](https://www.nginx.com/) reverse proxy server which requires an authentication with a username and password.
+The credentials are set by the user at the time of deploying the infrastructure.

 ![image](images/scenario_5.png)